 Practice, practice, practice, practice, practice.

 Whether for the purpose of a contemplation sitting or at any other time, remember to acknowledge, invoke and invite the Spirit of God within you to come forth from within to fill your awareness and life with the experience of its presence.
 Always begin your contemplation practice by acknowledging the indwelling presence of God within you.

 … close your eyes and notice that there is a black void in front of you, an emptiness.
 Begin to realize that right there in that black emptiness is the presence of God.

 – Joel S. Goldsmith –

-Realize that in that black emptiness, when your eyes are closed, is the presence of God.
+Realize that right there in that black emptiness, when your eyes are closed, is the presence of God.